PennLINC/babs/docs/source/preparation_input_dataset.rst

 -------------------------
 Content of the zip files
 -------------------------
-Within the zip file for a specific subject (or session), there should be a folder named by this input dataset's name, e.g., folder ``freesurfer`` inside ``sub-01_ses-A_freesurfer-20-2-3.zip`` in the input dataset ``freesurfer``.
+Within the zip file of a specific subject (or session), there should be a folder named by this input dataset's name, e.g., folder ``freesurfer`` inside ``sub-01_ses-A_freesurfer-20-2-3.zip`` in the input dataset ``freesurfer``.